francescosganga/WP-Media-Optimizer/wp-media-optimizer-webp/readme.txt

 WP Media Optimizer (.webp) only works with Firefox and Chrome (at this time).
 If you are using different browser (such as Safari or Opera) images will be not displayed in .webp.

+Now with LAZY LOAD FEATURE!

+ABOVE THE FOLD Feature is not really "for dummies" but with some tests you can really improve your PAGE SPEED RATE!
+Hope you can appreciate this feature.

 **USAGE**

 Simply install and activate it, and your images will be optimized.

 You can send a Feature Request from the Plugin Settings Page.
 I hope you will use this form so I can add new features to this simple and wonderfurl plugin!

+You can enable the new Lazy Load Feature by making a little donation to the author, you will receive a life time token for this feature and future improvements.

 **HOW IT WORKS**